3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

-To alleviate the dependence on SfM initialization, GaussianPro~\cite{cheng2024gaussianpro} introduces an innovative paradigm for joint 2D-3D training.
+Photorealism is also a topic worth attention~\cite{verbin2022ref}.
+3DGS is expected to achieve realistic rendering in various scenarios.
+Some~\cite{cheng2024gaussianpro, zhang2024fregs, radl2024stopthepop} focus on \textbf{\textit{optimizing under vanilla settings.}} {Among them, GaussianPro~\cite{cheng2024gaussianpro} introduces an innovative paradigm for joint 2D-3D training.
 Building upon the 3D plane definition and patch matching technology, it proposes a progressive Gaussian propagation strategy, which harnesses the consistency of 3D views and projection relationships to refine the rendered 2D depth and normal maps.
-Following geometric filtering and selection processes, the optimized depth and normal maps are employed for densification and additional supervision, ultimately achieving precise geometric representation.

-FreGS~\cite{zhang2024fregs} transitions the supervision process into the frequency domain and employs amplitude and phase attributes from the 2D discrete Fourier transform to alleviate over-reconstruction in 3DGS.
-Based on this idea, FreGS introduces a frequency-domain-guided coarse-to-fine annealing technique to eliminate undesirable artifacts.
+Although these methods demonstrate superior capabilities in handling artifacts and 3D inconsistencies compared to 3DGS, further exploration is still needed for complex geometric reconstruction.
+To further mitigate this issue, the work~\cite{diolatzis2024n} introduces a scalable and efficient N-dimensional Gaussian Mixture Model for fast, accurate high-dimensional modeling without domain-specific heuristics or sacrificing computational efficiency but is limited by its reliance on dense data and conservative culling.}